-The medical drama Dr Kildare debuted on NBC's primetime schedule on September 28, 1961.
-Starring 27-year old heartthrob Richard Chamberlain, the show aired on Wednesdays at 8:30 and lasted for five seasons.
+The medical drama Dr Kildare debuted on NBC's primetime schedule on Sept.
+28, 1961.
+Starring 27-year-old heartthrob Richard Chamberlain, the show aired on Wednesdays at 8:30 and lasted for five seasons.
 It was followed at 9:30 by another new show, the sitcom Hazel.
 (And at 10:00, Sing Along with Mitch.)
-Kildare was a hit and finished the season as the 9th most popular show (Hazel was #4).
+Kildare was a hit and finished the season as the ninth most popular show (Hazel was #4).

-Although Chamberlain was certainly a handsome young man, I was more drawn to actor Vince Edwards who also played a doctor, on Ben Casey, a competing medical drama on ABC which aired on Mondays (but not as popular).
+Although Chamberlain was certainly a handsome young man, I was more drawn to actor Vince Edwards, who also played a doctor on Ben Casey, a competing medical drama on ABC which aired on Mondays (but not as popular).
 Edwards was more swarthy and brooding while Chamberlain was a cool WASP.
-(The attraction to Edwards' type would continue through adulthood.)
+(My attraction to Edwards' type would continue through adulthood.)
 However, at the time I was just five and had no conception about what a same-sex attraction suggested.
-(I wrote about other same-sex attractions of my youth in the post Boyhood Crushes on Male TV Stars of the 1960's).
+(I wrote about other same-sex attractions of my youth in the post Boyhood Crushes on Male TV Stars of the 1960s.)

 It was years before I heard any mention about Chamberlain being gay.
 I first heard some talk about his orientation when he starred in the popular 1982 TV mini-series Shogun.
-Chamberlain caused a bit of a stir last year when he made a comment in an interview that he wouldn't advise TV actors to come out.
-Chamberlain is now 78.
+Chamberlain caused a bit of a stir a few years ago when he commented in an interview that he wouldn't advise TV actors to come out.
+Chamberlain is now 80 (as of July 2014).
 Vince Edwards died in 1996 at the age of 67.

 Here's a cheesy tribute to Chamberlain from his Dr. Kildare years that I found on You Tube: